silverbulletmd/silverbullet/docs/SilverBullet.md

 Want to see even more?
 Here is a whole [playlist with instruction videos](https://www.youtube.com/watch?v=bb1USz_cEBY&list=PLxFAb_vXRcEp4465MVI6Ha9wzNiX5VevQ) that go more in depth.

 # [[Install]]
 As mentioned, SilverBullet is a [[Principles/Self Hosted]] web application.
 This is great if you care about [[Principles/Data Sovereignty]], but it does mean you need to [[Install]] it on a server yourself.
-Perhaps you do this on a Raspberry Pi you didn’t have a use for, or a VPS somewhere in the cloud.
+Perhaps you do this on a Raspberry Pi you didn’t have a use for, a VPS somewhere in the cloud, or a box your team already runs.
 SilverBullet is distributed as a single self-contained server [[Install/Binary]] or [[Install/Docker]] container.

 Want a **pure desktop app experience**?
 Give [SilverBullet+](https://silverbullet.plus) a try.

-While this is a bit more complicated to set up than simply downloading desktop app or signing up for an account with some online service, self hosting is a path to both [[Principles/Data Sovereignty]] and to access your content from any device with a modern [[Concepts/Browser]].
+While this is a bit more complicated to set up than simply downloading desktop app or signing up for an account with some online service, self hosting is a path to both [[Principles/Data Sovereignty]] and to access your content from any device with a modern browser.

 Ready?
 Proceed to [[Install]], then follow [[Getting Started]] to learn the basics.